 The service life of your flatware is also dependent on your waitstaff.
 Here are a few care and maintenance tips:

 - Don’t pre-soak flatware for more than 15 minutes.
 If you do, you run the risk of food particles breaking off into smaller chunks and reattaching to the utensil, making them harder to clean off.

 - It’s recommended to use a high–temperature dishwasher to clean and sanitize with high heat than a low-temperature, chemical sanitizing unit.
 Over time, these chemicals can stain and detract from the integrity of your flatware.

 - Stand your flatware up to dry.
 Don’t lie it on its side.

 We’re always here to help with specific questions on how much you should order given your unique needs.
-Give us a call at 800.215.9293 to connect with a knowledgeable foodservice product expert.
+Connect with a knowledgeable product expert to learn more.

 Chase joined Central Restaurant Products in February 2016 as a Content Specialist, bringing to the role years of various foodservice experience, including front-of-house service (slingin’ chicken wings and libations with a smile on his face) and back-of-house food prep using heavy-duty commercial cooking equipment to prepare for peak dining hours at his university’s dining hall.

 He puts this experience to use writing for Central’s Resource Center, website, and print catalog.
 ServSafe certified, he enjoys educating on food safety in the commercial setting, researching new dining room and tabletop trends, and sharing innovative solutions to enhance operational efficiencies.
 He also enjoys (in no specific order) long hikes with his dog, bingeing 90s sitcoms, red wine, and live music.